tymyrddin/purple/source/docs/playbooks/index.rst

    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: The archivists and scribes of the ecosystem.
+   :caption: The archivists and scribes of the ecosystem made some examples:

    threat-hunting.md
    systems.md